Kiru671/Portfolio/README.md

   ![Strange-Presence](https://github.com/user-attachments/assets/1666faed-6ca5-46b1-a38e-27d75c8858a2)

   - **Description**: A bootcamp project focusing on a weighted randomized and expandable upgrade system, initially created in under 2 weeks.
+  - **What I Learned**: Used event systems for highly decoupled code and used many different design patterns.
+Created an easily extensible, weighted dynamic Upgrade system.
   - **Video**: [Watch the video](https://youtu.be/nJcriZbDFSc)
   - **Repo**: [Strange Presence Repo](https://github.com/Kiru671/Strange-Presence)